livegnik/2way-design/2WAY High-Level Design.md

 However, it's essential to note that maintaining a Graph in RAM comes at a relatively high cost compared to directly retrieving data from the SQL database.
 While in-memory operations are faster, they consume system resources and memory, potentially impacting overall system performance.
 Therefore, the Graph in RAM should be used conservatively and selectively, focusing on caching frequently accessed data or optimizing specific query patterns to enhance overall responsiveness and user experience within the 2WAY system.

-### 2.2.6 Graph Manager

-The Graph Manager in the 2WAY system acts as an intermediary layer responsible for managing the Graph in RAM and facilitating its synchronization with the persistent disk-based Server Graph.
-It oversees the storage, retrieval, and manipulation of graph data, ensuring efficient access and maintenance of the system's graph structure.

-One of the primary functions of the Graph Manager is to store and retrieve the in-memory graph to and from disk.
-When the system initializes or shuts down, or when there are significant updates to the graph data, the Graph Manager handles the transfer of graph data between RAM and disk storage.
-This ensures that the Graph in RAM remains synchronized with the persistent Server Graph, enabling seamless data access and manipulation.

-Additionally, the Graph Manager serves as a gateway for processing changes received from the message manager, a component responsible for handling incoming messages and updates from users.
-When a change is received, such as the addition, removal, or update of nodes and edges within the graph, the Graph Manager processes the change and updates the relevant nodes and edges in the Graph in RAM accordingly.

-For example, if a new connection with another user is created by a user, the Graph Manager adds the corresponding node/edge with the table record ID that stores the attribute of their pubkey to the Graph in RAM.
-Conversely, if a node or edge is deleted or modified, the Graph Manager performs the necessary adjustments to maintain data consistency within the Graph in RAM.

-Furthermore, the Graph Manager facilitates query operations by providing methods to retrieve nodes by degree of separation from the user's zeroth degree within the Server Graph.
-Users can query the message manager, who then calls the Graph Manager to obtain table record IDs of relevant nodes within their User Graph, enabling efficient exploration and analysis of graph data.

-Overall, the Graph Manager plays a critical role in ensuring the integrity, accessibility, and responsiveness of the graph data within the 2WAY system.
-By managing the synchronization between the Graph in RAM and the persistent Server Graph, as well as handling incoming changes and query requests, the Graph Manager facilitates efficient data management and interaction within the platform.

 <br>

 ## 2.3 2WAY Objects